-To apply to the Master of Science in Athletic Training program, prospective students must apply electronically through the Athletic Training Centralized Application System (ÅTĆAS).
+To apply to the Master of Science in Athletic Training program, prospective students must apply electronically through the Athletic Training Centralized Application System (ATCAS).
 The application deadline is February 1st.
 The application will be available in early September.
 Students are informed of their admissions decision on a rolling basis through the end of May.

-Master of Science in Athletic Training Application Requirements
+Master of Science in Athletic Training Application Requirements:

-Statement of Purpose: A concise, well-written statement about the applicant's academic preparation, practical experience, and/or research background related to the area of Athletic Training.
-It should also include the applicant's career goals and how the program will assist the applicant in meeting career andeducational

-Personal Statement: An overview of the applicant's background and life experiences including cultural, geographical, financial, educational or other opportunities or challenges, which motivated the decision to pursue the Athletic

-Training program.

-Three Letters of Recommendation: The applicant must submit three letters of support including one or more from persons who can attest to the applicant's academic accomplishments.
-Applicants are also encouraged to obtain recommendations from those who can comment on the applicant's suitability to become an athletic trainer.
+- Statement of Purpose: A concise, well-written statement about the applicant's academic preparation, practical experience, and/or research background related to the area of Athletic Training.
+It should also include the applicant's career goals and how the program will assist the applicant in meeting career andeducational objectives. - Personal Statement: An overview of the applicant's background and life experiences including cultural, geographical, financial, educational, or other opportunities or challenges, which motivated the decision to pursue the AthleticTraining program. - Two Letters of Recommendation: The applicant must submit three letters of support including one or more from persons who can attest to the applicant's academic accomplishments.
+Applicants are also encouraged to obtain recommendations from those who can comment on the applicant's suitability tobecome an athletic trainer. - Transcripts: A transcript of all of the applicants' previous undergraduate and graduate coursework from all colleges and universities attended (including the

-Graduate Record Examination (GRE) Scores: An aggregate score of 315 on verbal and quantitative sections and 4.5 or better on the writing portion of the GRE is expected, but will not be treated as an absolute minimum if other areas are outstanding.

-- Transcripts: A transcript of all of the applicants' previous undergraduate and graduate coursework from all colleges and universities attended (including the University of Michigan and U-M extension graduate study center coursework) should be submitted.
-Applicants must submit one official academic record/transcript from each institution where the applicant earned or will earn a Bachelor's, Master's, Professional, and Doctoral degree. - Test of English as a Foreign Language (TOEFL) Scores: Applicants whose native language is not English must provide TOFL Scores.
+University of Michigan and U-M extension graduate study center coursework) should be submitted.
+Applicants must submit one official academic record/transcript from each institution where the applicant earned or will earn aBachelor's, Master's, Professional, and Doctoral degree.

+- Test of English as a Foreign Language (TOEFL) Scores: Applicants whose nativelanguage is not English must provide TOFL Scores.
 Minimum score of acceptance is 84 (internet version).

-Earned Bachelor's Degree: Applicants must have completed a bachelor's degree prior to beginning the program.
+- Earned Bachelor's Degree: Applicants must have completed a bachelor's degree prior to beginning the program.

-- Pre-requisite Coursework: Applicants must show proof of completion for the following courses prior to beginning the program:
+- Pre-requisite Coursework: Applicants must show proof of successful completion of the following courses prior to beginning the program.
+The program ensures all students complete the prerequisite coursework by evaluating program applicant's transcripts submitted via ATCAS.
+If any questions arise from the program side regarding prerequisite courses, applicants are contacted and asked to provide further information that may support acceptance of a course.
+Applicants may also contact the School of Kinesiology's graduate programs administrators or the AT program administrators when applicants require clarification on if completed or proposed courses might count towards the prerequisite requirements.

 - Biology (animal)

 - Chemistry (inorganic)

 - Physics (mechanics)

 - General Psychology

 - Human Anatomy

 - Human Physiology

 - Nutrition

 - Exercise Physiology

-- Technical Standards: Applicants must meet or request accommodations to meet the University of Michigan Athletic Training Program Technical Standards (Appendix B) for Admission.
+- Technical Standards: Applicants must meet or request accommodations to meet the University of Michigan Athletic Training Program Technical Standards (Appendix A) for Admission.